liferay/liferay-docs/discover/deployment/articles/04-managing-liferay-with-liferay-connected-services/05-using-lcs.markdown

 etc...) is used to register a portal instance with LCS.
 You can change this information from the server view in LCS at any time.
-Also, since environment tokens connect using OAuth, it's important to note that using an environment token overrides the portal instance's OAuth authorization cycle.
-If a portal instance has never been registered with LCS, an OAuth authorization entry is created and is visible in the portal instance's
-*My Account* &rarr; *OAuth Authorizations* menu.
-If the LCS Administrator or Environment Manager has previously registered portal instances with LCS, then their existing credentials are used to create the token file.
+Also, since environment tokens connect using OAuth, it's important to note that using an environment token overrides the OAuth authorization cycle.
+If an LCS Administrator or Environment Manager has never registered portal instances with LCS, the first time they do so an OAuth authorization entry is created.
+This is visible in their LCS account's *My Account* &rarr; *OAuth Authorizations* menu.
+If they have previously registered portal instances with LCS, then their existing credentials are used when they create a token file.

 ![Figure 4.23: The OAuth authorization entry in the portal instance using an environment token to connect to LCS.](../../images/lcs-token-oauth-entry.png)